jtian24/EDA_Modeling_Spark/README.md

 One of the key challenges (Fun Part) of this project is to research and develop 'optimal binning procedures' for numerical variables.
 The point of feature binning and optimization is to reduce the complexity of model scorecard widely used in financial services and credit industry while retaining as much predictive power of individual variables being used.
 Instead of using raw feature value, Weight of Evidence (WOE) is calculated and used to replace the original feature value of their corresponding segments in logistic regression.
 Similarly, mean value is calculated and used to replace the original feature value of their corresponding segments in linear regression.

+For demonstration, below is an example of using open source dataset from Kaggle Home Credit Default Risk competition to create a logistic regression model for default event prediction.

+After initial EDA procedures, information value and WoE was calculated based on fixed quantile (e.g., 20-quantiles) with same length, below is the top feature as measured by information value.

 ### preliminary top feature binning result (20-quantiles)